fbpx

 Tornado insurance should be part of your standard homeowners insurance policy, but as noted above, there is a potential for limits on your coverage.
 Or, your policy might have separate deductibles for wind or hail damage.
 You might also want to review your overall coverage, as housing prices, materials for rebuilding, and labor have all gone up in price—which could mean that your current policy may not be enough if you need to rebuild.

-Talk to the experts at Guaranteed Rate Insurance, who can help guide you to the coverage you need to protect your home and property.
+Talk to the experts at Rate Insurance, who can help guide you to the coverage you need to protect your home and property.

 Disclaimer:

 All information provided in this publication is for informational and educational purposes only, and in no way is any of the content contained herein to be construed as financial, investment, or legal advice or instruction.
-Guaranteed Rate Insurance does not guarantee the quality, accuracy, completeness or timelines of the information in this publication.
+Rate Insurance does not guarantee the quality, accuracy, completeness or timelines of the information in this publication.
 While efforts are made to verify the information provided, the information should not be assumed to be error free.
-Some information in the publication may have been provided by third parties and has not necessarily been verified by Guaranteed Rate Insurance.
-Guaranteed Rate Insurance, its affiliates and subsidiaries do not assume any liability for the information contained herein, be it direct, indirect, consequential, special, or exemplary, or other damages whatsoever and howsoever caused, arising out of or in connection with the use of this publication or in reliance on the information, including any personal or pecuniary loss, whether the action is in contract, tort (including negligence) or other tortious action.
+Some information in the publication may have been provided by third parties and has not necessarily been verified by Rate Insurance.
+Rate Insurance, its affiliates and subsidiaries do not assume any liability for the information contained herein, be it direct, indirect, consequential, special, or exemplary, or other damages whatsoever and howsoever caused, arising out of or in connection with the use of this publication or in reliance on the information, including any personal or pecuniary loss, whether the action is in contract, tort (including negligence) or other tortious action.